kolllor33/secure-json-database/README.md

     }
 })
 ```
+## Important Notice
+In update 1.6 there is an different encryption algoritm.
+If you allready have an older database please find a way to convert it
+to the new one otherwise your data becomes corrupted.
 ### Network option
 The network option has 3 things, peers (has all a list of other servers you want to sync your data with)
 hostAdrs is the address of the device that runs this code default to localhost